|Often, cows and bulls are depicted in Hindu temples.|

 I really don’t know where to begin.
 After all these years of travel and our share of trials and tribulations, these past days have presented a series of events unusual from anything we’ve ever experienced in the past.

 |“Kapaleeshwarar Temple: Dedicated to one of the forms of Lord Shiva and Goddess Parvati that is Arulmigu Kapleeswar and Karpagambal respectively, the temple should be on the top position of your list of temples to visit.|

 We’re safe, basically quarantined by choice.
-With few guests in the hotel along with us, our risks of infection are relatively low, especially now that India is banning all international flights, incoming and outgoing beginning in the next 24 hours.
+With few guests in the hotel and us, our infection risks are relatively low, especially now that India is banning all international flights, incoming and outgoing, beginning in the next 24 hours.

 |This hall at the temple site is used for weddings, arranged marriage meetings, relaxation, and prayer.|

-With most countries banning foreign nationals to cross their borders, there was no country that we could escape to.
+With most countries banning foreign nationals from crossing their borders, there was no country that we could escape to.
 They suggested we return “home.”
 That doesn’t work for us based on our circumstances… We don’t have a home.

 |A moonlit evening on the beach.|

 Within moments of hearing this final result, we stopped for a few minutes to discuss our options.
 They were few.
 Staying in Mumbai, for now, made the most sense when no countries would accept us, except for the US, where we didn’t want to go.
 We began to make our way, with the loaded trolley, a long distance to a taxi stand, and then, the worst part of the morning ensued.

 |A variety of trinkets for sale.|

 Miraculously, the determined driver loaded the heavy bags atop the vehicle onto a luggage rack.
 Now, we’d hope and pray nothing would fall off onto the roadway.
 The seat belts and air con didn’t work, and mosquitos were flying around our heads.
 I was bitten several times.